-At Twipe we identified habit formation as the key theme to focus on in our research this year (subscribe to receive all of our findings).
+At Twipe we identified habit formation as the key theme to focus on in our research this year.
 In our latest article in our habits series, we explore the newest research on habit formation.

 Earlier this year, the Medill Local News Initiative at Northwestern released research that confirmed a longstanding belief: habit formation is key for sustainable news products.
 Through analysis of subscriber data from large American titles, frequency emerged as the most important aspect for retention.
 With this focus on large titles though, smaller market news outlets were not sure if the findings were relevant for them as well.
 Now the same research has been run with 12 small news outlets from Gannett.
 Join us as we dig into this question of how all news publications can benefit from an increased focus on habit formation.